autostrap/autostrap-docs/docs/config/global-config.md

 The `global-config` repository is meant as default configuration, to be overriden and extended by the [project-config](/glossary/#project-config) repository described in the next section.

+### Entry Position in hiera.yaml

+Hierarchy entries pointing to the global-config repository will appear at the very bottom of the hierarchy in `hiera.yaml`.
+This means that configuration from either [project-config](/config/#project) or any of the repositories specified through the [additional_config parameter](/config/#additional) will override it.